Great Suburb Synagogue: Destruction and Rebuilding (17th–19th centuries)

-Permission for the construction of a stone synagogue was granted by Sigismund III Vasa, the Roman Catholic King of Poland, in 1624.
-The initial construction of a men's prayer hall was completed in 1632, with its initial stonework attributed to Ambroży Przychylny, and a women's gallery was completed in 1635.
 In the mid-18th century, the synagogue was covered with a Baroque-style high mansard roof.
 The roof was subsequently lowered and round windows added in 1871.
 Further improvements were completed in the first quarter of the 20th century including replacing wooden ceilings and beams, installing lighting, painting of the walls by the Fleck brothers, Eryk and Maurycy, and the plastering of the façade, interrupted by World War I and the Lwów pogrom of 1918.